-The Commission may also seal any business premises and books or records for the time necessary for the investigation.
+The EC may also seal any business premises and books or records for the time necessary for the investigation.
 The breach of a seal is considered a violation of the undertakings’ obligation to cooperate and can lead to significant fines, with a fine of €38 million imposed on E.ON confirmed by the GC in 2010 and by the ECJ in 2012, and fines of €8 million imposed on Suez Environnement and Lyonnaise des Eaux in 2011.
-The Czech company EPH was also fined €2.5 million in 2012 for obstructing the Commission’s inspection.
-The Commission can also - subject to obtaining a court warrant - inspect private premises, land and means of transportation, including the homes of directors, managers and other members of staff of the undertaking concerned, if there is reasonable suspicion that books and other records related to the business and to the subject matter of the inspection are located there.
-During the investigation procedures in Marine Hose (2009), the Commission carried out an on-the-spot investigation in a private home.
+The Czech company EPH was also fined €2.5 million in 2012 for obstructing the EC’s inspection.
+The EC can also - subject to obtaining a court warrant - inspect private premises, land and means of transportation, including the homes of directors, managers and other members of staff of the undertaking concerned, if there is reasonable suspicion that books and other records related to the business and to the subject matter of the inspection are located there.
+During the investigation procedures in Marine Hose (2009), the EC carried out an on-the-spot investigation in a private home.

-The Commission has the power to ask for on-the-spot oral explanations on facts or documents relating to the subject matter and purpose of an inspection from any representative or member of staff of a company and to record the answers.
+The EC has the power to ask for on-the-spot oral explanations on facts or documents relating to the subject matter and purpose of an inspection from any representative or member of staff of a company and to record the answers.
 The company must cooperate actively and ensure that the most appropriate staff of sufficient seniority and knowledge of operations are available to deal with the enquiries.
-The Commission may also compel an undertaking to provide copies of pre-existing documents and factual replies.
+The EC may also compel an undertaking to provide copies of pre-existing documents and factual replies.

 As is the case for information requests, a company has certain fundamental rights of defence during a dawn raid, including:

 - the right not to be subject to an unauthorised investigation;